The structure of spatial slices of three-dimensional causal triangulations: Introduction

 In this paper we provide a complete characterisation of the coloured 2-dimensional cell complexes that correspond to 3-dimensional causal slices.
 In fact, we shall consider not only the standard notion of causal triangulations homeomorphic to $S^2\times [0,1]$, where $S^2$ denotes the 2-sphere, which in this paper will be referred to as causal sphere-triangulations, but find it useful to generalise the notion of causal triangulation to manifolds homeomorphic to $D^2\times [0,1]$, where $D^2$ is the 2-dimensional disc, and $\partial D^2\times [0,1]$ may be viewed as the time-like part of the boundary while the two discs $D^2\times \{0\}$ and $D^2\times \{1\}$ form the spatial parts of the boundary.
 Such triangulations will be called causal disc-triangulations and the corresponding slices will be called causal disc-slices.
-The coloured cell complexes are in this case homeomorphic to $D^2$.
-For both cases we will give a full characterisation of the mid-sections and show that they are in bijective correspondence with the appropriate causal slices.
+The coloured cell complexes, defined in Sec.\ 3, are in this case homeomorphic to $D^2$.
+The main result of this paper, Theorem 1, which is proved in Sec.\ 4, states that there is a bijection between the causal disc-slices and the coloured cell complexes.
+In Sec.\ 5 we generalise this result to causal sphere-slices in Theorem 2.

-This result might serve as a starting point for obtaining an exact enumeration of causal slices by applying well known techniques for planar surfaces or maps to the coloured cell complexes homeomorphic to the disc.
+These results might serve as a starting point for an exact enumeration of causal slices by applying well known techniques for planar surfaces or maps to the coloured cell complexes homeomorphic to the disc.
 This interesting combinatorial problem is more complicated than those previously considered because of the colouring and the constraints identified in this paper.
-The result might also be instrumental in identifying an appropriate matrix model generating exactly the desired causal slices or as aid in designing effective numerical algorithms for simulations.
+The result might also be instrumental in finding an appropriate matrix model generating exactly the desired causal slices or as an aid in designing effective numerical algorithms for simulations.
 These issues are, however, beyond the scope of the present paper.